douglasgreen/pagemaker/developer_notes.md

 ## Parallel hierarchies
 Consider merging file directories that are parallel hierarchies, unless one is public and the other private.

+So related interfaces, classes, and implementations like Widgets should go into the same directory.

 ## One public directory
 There is usually a single public directory and multiple private directories in a repository.
 The reason is that the public directory is often treated especially by being the root of a document server or a distributable folder like `dist`.
 And so the private directory is can be split into multiple directories for efficiency.
 Because they are not the public directory, they are all by default private.